-as long as applicant has been in existence, e.g. one or two years)

 Balance Sheet

 Income Statement

 Statement of Cash Flows

 b) Pro Forma Financial Forecast over 5 years

 Balance Sheet

 Income Statement

 Statement of Cash Flows

-c) Annual EBIT (Earnings Before Income and Tax) projection over 5 years
+c) A annual EBIT (Earnings Before Income and Tax) projection over 5 years

 d) Schedule of all outstanding and planned debt

-e) Collateral Documentation (include depreciation schedule of assets
+e) (Collateral Documentation (include depreciation schedule of assets

-f) Equity Requirement of 20% of the loan amount (For Grant / Loan Combination only) Equity requirement of 20% should be sustained throughout the life of the loan: 5 years
+quity Requirement of 20% of the loan amount (For Grant / Loan Combination only) ity requirement of 20% should be sustained throughout the life of the loan: 5 years

-g) Minimum TIER Requirement of 1.5 (For Grant / Loan Combination only) The Minimum TIER Requirement of 1.5 should be sustained throughout the life term of the loan: 5 years
+The Ainimum TIER Requirement of 1.5 (For Grant / Loan Combination only) Minimum TIER Requirement of 1.5 should be sustained throughout the life term of the h: 5 years

-h) Liquidity Documentation (Non-telephone corporation that have been providing broadband service for less than 12 months only)
+iquidity Documentation (Non-telephone corporation that have been providing adband service for less than 12 months only)

 24. Proof of Voice Service

 Availability of basic voice service that meets FCC standards for E-911 service and battery, including:

 Listing of types of services offered;

 Timeframe of offering.

 25. CEQA Compliance

-Proponent's Environmental Assessment (PEA)

-26. Notarized Affidavit